bcgov/sso-docs/docs/FAQs/keycloak.md

 ---

-## Does the SSO Keycloak support indigenous characters?
+## Does the Keycloak support indigenous characters?

 Yes, it does